hobson/sidetest/README.md

 # <a name='Sidetest'/>Sidetest<a>

-I'm having fun, here with a traveling salesman, minimum spanning tree problem, though I'm not sure MST is the right way to pose the problem.
+I'm having fun with a traveling salesman, minimum spanning tree problem, though I'm not sure MST is the right way to pose the problem.

 # <a name='Problem'/>Problem<a>